DGotshalk/distraction-tracker/README.md

 ## Getting Started

-To get started with Distraction Tracker running locally in development in Docker, follow these steps:
+To get started with Distraction Tracker running locally in staging in Docker, follow these steps:

 1. Clone the repository: